borntofrappe/ticker/README.md

 Out of preference I've chosen to remove the overlay color.

+### infinite_wheel

+The wheels are ultimately managed with a controller.
+The demo shows how to implement the wheel always showing numbers in a given range — 0 to 9 — in two possible ways:

+1. with a looping wheel relying on the `ListWheelChildLoopingListDelegate` widget

+2. with a regular wheel with one more item than necessary.
+Since the application is managed with a controller the idea is to immediately jump to either end of the list before animation.

+I ultimately prefer the second option since the index in the scrolling widget is then limited to a given range.
+In the first instance the index might become exceedingly small or large as the wheel continues producing items in a given direction.

 ## App

 Following the projects in the `demos` folder the application is developed in the `lib` directory.
 In increments.